-Pet dogs don’t need a high protein diet once they are adult, a protein level of 18% is sufficient for their needs.
+Pet dogs don’t need a high protein diet once they are adult, a protein level of 18% (no lower) is sufficient for their needs.
 Along with increased carbohydrates it can be extremely effective in helping some behaviour problems; it works like Prozac by making more serotonin available in the dog’s brain – but without the side effects!
 The carbohydrates actually suppress the neuro transmitters that compete with serotonin.
 It can reduce reactivity, improve learning and decision making, helping tremendously when combined with a training programme.

 Feed your dog a good quality diet, it could be a senior diet, (it is never too soon to look after their joints).
 Try to pick a food free from grains, www.dogfoodanalysis.com is an excellent site for reviewing dog food (with some surprising results !).